confestim/dotfiles/README.md

 My config for zshell.

 ### qtile.py
-My config for the qtile WM.
-Rename Qtile_Assets to Assets and put it in the qtile config folder.
-Bar stolen from [this repo](https://github.com/Darkkal44/CozyTile/).
+My config for the qtile WM (mostly non-riced arco linux theme).
+I use sxhkd for program launching keybindings.